Jessica Pratt (soprano): Early life

-Early career
+Career

 During the early years of her career, she performed in many smaller venues, examples being her Lucia in several Italian houses, including those in Pavia and Cremona (October 2007), then Zürich Opera House in late 2008, Florence in early 2009, and in Geneva in March 2010.
 Other roles taken up during these years included Desdemona in Verdi's Otello in July 2008, and Gilda in Rigoletto in Como one year later.
 She appeared as Amina in Bellini's La sonnambula in Como, St. Gallen, Pavia, and Cremona in October/November 2010, followed by a run of Elvira in Doizetti's I puritani in four smaller Italian houses in October 2010/11.

 Pratt has also performed in international opera theatres and festivals including La Scala where she first sang in Donizetti's Le convenienze ed inconvenienze teatrali in 2011.
 Performances elsewhere have included those at the Teatro San Carlo (Lucia in 2011), the Rossini Opera Festival in Pesaro, Maggio Musicale Fiorentino, the Teatro La Fenice (with a Lucia in May/June 2011 and some performances as Elvira in May 2012), as well as the Vienna State Opera.
 Other European venues include the Deutsche Oper Berlin and the Royal Opera House, Covent Garden, (as Mozart's Queen of the Night) in February 2011 under Colin Davis.

 In 2012 she appeared in the international television broadcast of the New Year's Day concert at Teatro La Fenice in Venice.

 She has collaborated with conductors such as Daniel Oren, Kent Nagano, Ralf Weikart, Donato Renzetti, Vladimir Ashkenazy, Wayne Marshall, Christian Thielemann, David Parry and Nello Santi.

 In May 2013 Pratt received the Italian award, La Siola d'Oro, for coloratura sopranos in honour of Italian soprano Lina Pagliughi (1907–1980).

 Performances in 2014 included Lucia at La Scala (February) followed by the same role in Amsterdam, Violetta in Verdi's La traviata in Melbourne in May, and Donna Anna in Mozart's Don Giovanni at La Fenice.
 2015 brought a return to the role of Lucia for the Festival Internacional de Opera Alejandro Granda in Lima, Peru.
 At the opera houses of Rome and Florence, her role debut as Semiramide in Marseille and later in Washington DC, her debut at the Arena di Verona as Rosina in Rossini's Il barbiere di Siviglia and her role debut as Amenaide in Tancredi in Lausanne, among others.